-Tillerson: 'North Korea must earn its way back to the table'
+Tillerson confronts North Korean diplomat at UN

 China's ambassador echoed Russia's rebukes.
 "The current situation on the peninsula is not caused by any one party alone and it's unfair to impose on any one partner the responsibility" for resolving it, said China's Deputy Permanent Representative to the United Nations Amb.
 Wu Haitao.
 He called for dialogue, an end to US military exercises, and an end to "mutual blaming."

-Tillerson rejected the argument that the US bore any blame, saying, "there is but one party that has carried out illegal detonation of illegal devices, there is but one party that launches intercontinental ballistic missiles ... that is the Kim regime in North Korea."

-"They alone are responsible for these tensions, they alone must take responsibility for these tensions, and they alone can solve these tensions," Tillerson said.

-Tillerson made clear that there would be no let-up in his campaign to squeeze North Korea and steadily choke off its diplomatic channels and means of financial support.
+Tillerson rejected the argument that the US bore any blame and made clear that there would be no let-up in his campaign to squeeze North Korea and steadily choke off its diplomatic channels and means of financial support.
 That campaign, he said, must be given time to succeed.

 "North Korea's growing capabilities reflect a direct threat to our security and the security of the entire world," Tillerson said.
 "We do not regard this claim as an empty threat.
 In the face of such a threat, inaction is unacceptable for any nation."